6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 1. Type of particles filtered

 Particles are measured in microns.
 When buying an air purifier for smokers, choose one that can filter the particulate matter that comes from smoke.
-Combusting particles like those from smoke have a measurement of 0.3 and 0.5 microns.
+Combustion particles like those from smoke have a measurement of 0.3 and 0.5 microns.
 Ensure your air purifier can filter particulate matter up to 2.5 microns.

 With technological advancement, a standard HEPA smoke air purifier can successfully filter particulate matter up to 0.3 microns in size.